 To the TGbe Editor: change P.L.
 572.45 as following:

 After the reception of the final bit of the last PSDU octet, and possible padding and tail bits, the PHY entity shall check whether packet extension and/or signal extension is applied.
-If packet extension and/or signal extension is applied, the PHY entity shall wait until the packet extension and/or signal extension expires before returning to the RX IDLE state, as shown in Figure 36-85
+If packet extension and/or signal extension is applied, the PHY entity shall wait until the packet extension and/or signal extension expires before issuing a PHY-RXEND.indication

+(NoError, RXVECTOR) and returning to the RX IDLE state, as shown in Figure 36-85

 In addition, change P.L.
 571.56 as following:

 If the CRC in the Common field of EHT-SIG is valid, the PHY entity shall search for intended STA-ID in each User field.
-If an intended STA-ID is detected in a user block or in the common field (only if the PPDU type and compression mode and UL/DL indicate a DL non-OFDMA compressed mode) with valid CRC, and an unsupported mode or a Validate EHT-SIG indication is not indicated, the PHY entity shall continue receiving the EHT-STF right after the EHT-SIG.
+If an intended STA-ID is detected in a user block field or in the first encoding block of EHT-SIG (STA-ID can be present in the first encoding block of EHT-SIG only if the PPDU type and compression mode and UL/DL indicate a DL non-OFDMA transmission) with valid CRC, and an unsupported mode or a Validate EHT-SIG indication is not indicated, the PHY entity shall continue receiving the EHT-STF right after the EHT-SIG.

 Proposed changes for CID 8147